MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 You have resource strings for the `input`/`output` properties and the `dataset` and associated `property-set`.
 These will be used in Power Apps Studio at design time based on the maker's browser language.
 You can also add label strings that can be retrieved at runtime using [getString](reference\resources\getstring.md).
 More information: [Implementing localization API component](sample-controls\localization-api-control.md).

-This new resource file should be added to the `ControlManifest.Input.xml` file inside the `resources` element:
+Add this new resource file to the `ControlManifest.Input.xml` file inside the `resources` element:

 ##### [Before](#tab/before)